-Bad Wimpfen with its half timbered buildings dates from the Neolithic and Bronze Ages, the Celts moved in, the Romans followed later, and by 1200 AD the ruling noble family the Staufer's had built castles throughout the area, including this Blauer Turm, the Blue Tower, which was still in use as a watch tower until the 20th century.
+Bad Wimpfen with its half timbered buildings dates from the Neolithic and Bronze Ages, the Celts moved in, the Romans followed later, and by 1200 AD the ruling noble family Staufer had built castles throughout the area, including this Blauer Turm, Blue Tower, which was still in use as a watch tower until the 20th century.

-Another of the Staufer buildings Schloss Neuenstein is a four winged moated Renaissance castle from that era, and a 700 year old oak tree which has been around almost as long as Schloss Neuenstein itself is close by.
+Another of the Staufer buildings, Schloss Neuenstein, is a four winged moated Renaissance castle from that era, and a 700 year old oak tree that has been around almost as long as Schloss Neuenstein itself is close by.

-While the history of Burg Colmberg in Bavaria, now an hotel and restaurant, can be traced to the 13th century, when two townswomen named Sophie and Gertrud are mentioned in connection with it in an official document.
-A later sales contact dated 17th July 1318 shows the castle was acquired by Burggraf Friedrich IV von Nuremberg, who became the governor of the Burgraviate of Nuremberg, a state of the Holy Roman Empire.
+While the history of Burg Colmberg in Bavaria, now an hotel and restaurant, is unusual as it can be traced to the 13th century, when two townswomen named Sophie and Gertrud are mentioned in connection with it in an official document.
+A sales contact dated 17th July 1318 shows the castle was acquired by Burggraf Friedrich IV von Nuremberg, who became the governor of the Burgraviate of Nuremberg, a Holy Roman Empire state.

-As part of Germany's emphasis on culture and education for young people, even of kindergarten age, there is a wide choice of attractions and events connected in some way to the castles, palaces and life in days past, which German children often attend as a holiday pastime or treat.
-And there are additional tourist routes that focus around certain castles or aspects of history, amongst them In the Footsteps of the Knights and the Electors, or The Emperors-Bishops-Dukes Route.
+Germany's emphasis on culture and education includes attracting young people, even of kindergarten age, so there is a wide choice of attractions and events connected in some way to the castles, palaces and life in days past, which German children often attend as a holiday pastime or treat.

 Every journey down the Castle Road is a unique experience, surrounded by natural wonders, from cliffs and caves to valleys and miles of unspoilt nature, but also steeped in legend, myths and fairy tales.

-It is a legacy from the past which leaves a lasting impression.
+It is a legacy from the past that leaves a lasting impression.